 “Visit Denver – Love This City”

-This acclaimed mural is one piece of a three-part series titled “Love this City” by artist Jason T. Graves.
-It was painted by the artist along with Remington Robinson, Pat Milbery, and Pat McKinney.
+This acclaimed mural constitutes one piece of a three-part series titled “Love this City” by artist Jason T. Graves.
+The artist painted it alongside Remington Robinson, Pat Milbery, and Pat McKinney.
 This colorful, geometric mural spans the entire side of a building and portrays birds, mountains, and hearts.

 Location: 2314 Broadway, Denver, CO, 80205